Ben Gurion Airport: Since the 1980s

 More buildings and runways were added over the years, but with the onset of mass immigration from Ethiopia and the former Soviet Union in the 1980s and 90s, as well as the global increase of international business travel, the existing facilities became painfully inadequate, prompting the design of a new state-of-the-art terminal that could also accommodate the expected tourism influx for the 2000 millennium celebrations.
 The decision to go ahead with the project was reached in January 1994, but the new terminal, known as Terminal 3, only opened its doors a decade later, on 2 November 2004.

-During a conflict with Gaza in July 2014, several airlines banned their flights to the airport for a couple of days.
+During the 2014 conflict with Gaza, several airlines banned their flights to the airport for a couple of days.
+In October 2023, with the outbreak of the Gaza war, the number of airlines that flew into the airport dropped to just 7.
+By February 2024, only 45 airlines flew into the airport.

 The furthest nonstop flight to have departed the airport was a private Airbus A340-500 owned by billionaire casino mogul Sheldon Adelson who flew on 2 January 2017 to Honolulu on a route over the Arctic Ocean.
 The flight was projected to last 17 hours and 40 minutes.

 Ramon Airport, an international airport near the southern Israeli city of Eilat, serves as a diversion airport for Ben Gurion Airport.

+On 4 May 2025, the Houthis launched a ballistic missile which landed within the perimeter of the airport, injuring six people.
+Magen David Adom said that two others were treated for acute anxiety.
+A month later, the airport was shut down for eleven days (13 – 24 June) as Israel closed its skies for civil aviation due to the Iran-Israel War.